eklem/batr/README.md

 * Less noise from Dependabot.

 ### Easy setup of
-* Tape tests in Node.js
+* Ava tests in Node.js
-* Tape tests in browser
+* Possibly duplicat Ava tests in browser
-* User-like interaction tests in browser
+* User-like interaction tests in browser, supported by Ava
 * Bundling & building for the browser, CommonJS and ESM